0cjs/8bitdev/src/filesystem.md

 required.
 It's reasonable that we might have several different types for different platforms, with the presence of a particular filetype type indicating it's a file for that platform.

+#### File Number Assignment

+File numbers are assigned starting at 2 and proceeding sequentially for each new file to 255, wrapping around after that.
+This maximally delays the time at which a file number for a deleted file will be re-used, increasing the chances of recovery of corrupted disks and making available both file "undeletion" and optimizations when deleting files.

+The next file number to attempt to use when assigning a new file number is stored as the first data byte the first entry of the directory, as described in the section above.
+I.e., a freshly initialized filesystem image will contain $00 $01 $02 (type, length and next file number) at the start of the directory.
+This number must be read and it must be confirmed (by reading all other directory entries) that it's not in use; if it is used the number should be incremented and the procedure iterated until a free file number is found.

+When a file is deleted its start block field in the directory entry is changed from type $01 to $02.
+At this point the data blocks of the file are still allocated and the file can be undeleted by changing the type back to $02.
+At any point in the future (either automatically, when free space needs to be recovered for new files, or through user request) the deletion can be made permanent by deallocating the individual file blocks and the directory entry.

 Filesystem API